MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae.md

 *Product Catalog Team*

-* Greenfield backend & frontend development of a product catalog for shop assistants
+* Greenfield Kotlin backend & React frontend development of a product catalog for shop assistants
-* Setup of a continuous deployment pipeline as a template for other teams
+* Setup of a continuous deployment pipeline in concourse CI as a template for other teams
-* Mentoring in kubernetes & cloud infrastructure
+* Mentoring in kubernetes & cloud infrastructure in AWS

 ### Technologies